-Imagine my surprise then, when I find Rosie Higgs in front of me at The Merchant Of Tennis.
-Rosie was the first affair I had when I was married to my first wife, Anna.
-I haven’t seen Rosie for over thirty years, yet she is instantly recognisable.
+Imagine my surprise then, when I find Rachel Love in front of me at The Merchant Of Tennis.
+Rachel was the first affair I had when I was married to my first wife, Jill.
+I haven’t seen Rachel for over thirty years, yet she is instantly recognisable.

 ‘Bobby?’ she says.
 She takes a step back to look me up and down.
 Perhaps I am not so instantly recognisable these days.